dhyey510/eVoting_blockchain/README.md

 4. Run `truffle migrate` command.
 5. Run `index.html` file.
 It will connect the website with MetaMask.

-## Screenshots

-Include screenshots showcasing the UI and functionality of your application here.

 ## Technologies Used

 - **Solidity**: Smart contract language for developing blockchain applications.